-Students who wish to transfer to LCHC from other institutions of higher education must complete the TDCJ-ID verification form (HD-320) in order to request transcripts.
+Students who wish to transfer to LCHC from other institutions of higher education must complete the transcript form.

 Students who claim to be TSI-exempt or to have met college readiness standards by other means must produce transcripts or other documentation to prove TSI completion prior to enrollment.
 Without this documentation, students will be treated as first-time-in-college students for TSI purposes.